Jauns27149/go-career/python/openstack/openstack.md

     reset-state         Explicitly updates the entity state in the Cinder database.
-    retype              Changes the volume type for a volume. service-disable     Disables the service.
+    retype              Changes the volume type for a volume. revert-to-snapshot  Revert a volume to the specified snapshot.
+(Supported by API versions 3.40 - 3.latest)
+    service-disable     Disables the service.
     service-enable      Enables the service.
+    service-get-log     (Supported by API versions 3.32 - 3.latest)
     service-list        Lists all services.
 Filter by host and service binary.
                         (Supported by API versions 3.0 - 3.latest)
+    service-set-log     (Supported by API versions 3.32 - 3.latest)
     set-bootable        Update bootable status of a volume. set-qos             Set qos for volume.
     set-reserved-time   Set volume reserved time.